cljfx/cljfx/README.md

 ### Hello world

 Components in cljfx are described by maps with `:fx/type` key.
-By default, fx-type can be either a keyword corresponding to some JavaFX class, or a function, which receives this map as argument and returns another description.
+By default, fx-type can be:
+- a keyword corresponding to some JavaFX class
+- a function, which receives this map as argument and returns another description
+- an implementation of Lifecycle protocol (more on that in [extending cljfx](#extending-cljfx) section)

 Minimal example:
 ```clj
 (ns example
   (:require [cljfx.api :as fx]))